Skip to content

 4. Parse JSON Action: Turn that JSON response into something your flow can actually use.

-Tips for Tallyfy and Azure AD automation
+Tips for Tallyfy and Entra ID automation

 • Permissions: Give your API permissions and service accounts only what they absolutely need.
 Nothing more.